matissev/portfolio/README.md

 - ~~Cover image scale 1.000001 on height transition (or 0.999999)~~
 - ~~Project-details height transition bug on nav scroll~~
 - ~~Tags space after dash~~

-For the fluid article Roll :
-- Add begin and complete functions on changeHeight to put back the height to auto.
-- Add a velocity function with begin and complete functions on .read-more to put it in position:absolute and then back in the flow (after the animation).